14islands/wp-responsive-io/README.txt

 = 1.0.4 =
 * Bug fix version.
 Lower the priority to further avoid other filters conflicts.

+= 1.0.5 =
+* Bug fix version.
+Making sure the scripts loads at the footer.

 == Upgrade Notice ==

 * None yet.